Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 ## About the JWorks tech blog
-Since 2015, the JWorks Blog has been a place to learn about the latest tech, experiences and projects, brought to you by JWorks, Java & Cloud area of Ordina Belgium.
+Since 2015, the JWorks Blog has been a place to learn about the latest tech, experiences and projects, brought to you by JWorks, the Java & Cloud area of Ordina Belgium.
-Now, as tech keeps moving forward, we moved our blog too!
+Now, as tech keeps moving forward, we've moved our blog too!
 We want to keep giving you great content, but with a better and more secure experience.

 In this post, we'll tell you all about our blog migration.